You work hard to prepare the talks and sermons you deliver.

-Chris Huff, long time colleague and friend on staff at 12Stone® Church, gave me a great idea about how to address this subject in 5 levels.
-In fact, it’s connected to my mentor and friend John Maxwell’s 5 Levels of Leadership, but with a twist from leadership to communication.
+This post presents a practical plan to develop your communication skills in 5 levels.
+It’s directly connected to my mentor and friend John Maxwell’s 5 Levels of Leadership, but with a twist from leadership to communication.

-Let’s jump in, and keep in mind that each of these levels build on the last; they do not stand on their own.
+We can use it as a tool to assess and intentionally become better communicators.
+Let’s jump in, and keep in mind that each of these levels builds on the last; they do not stand on their own.

 Level 1 – People listen to you because they have to.

-We’ve all known a teacher or professor that the only reason we continued to listen is because we had to.
-Or perhaps you’ve had a boss at work, and the only reason you listened was because you had no choice.
+Or perhaps you’ve had a boss at work, and the only reason you listened was that you had no choice.

-This also takes place with church leaders, and pastors in particular.
+This also can happen with church leaders.
 Perhaps you are new to the church, or new to a position and you are now in charge.
-You have a title so people need to listen to you.
+You have a title, so people need to listen to you.

 Level 2 – People listen to you because they want to.